bcgov/orgbook-bc-client-angular/README.md

 ## Development

 With the application running, you can develop against any running Aries VCR instance by configuring the `API_URL` setting in `./src/assets/config.json`.
-The configuration will default to `https://dev.orgbook.gov.bc.ca/api`, however you can change this setting at anytime, even while the application is running.
+The configuration will point to a locally running instance by default, however you can change this setting at anytime, even while the application is running.

 ## Further help